AltschulerWu-Lab/nsp_extension/README.md

-# On the role of photoreceptor identity in controlling accurate wiring of the Drosophila visual circuit
+# Analysis of growth cone extension in standardized coordinates highlights self-organization rules during wiring of the Drosophila visual system
-This repository contains data analysis codes for manuscript "On the role of photoreceptor identify in controlling accurate wiring of the Drosophila visual circuit"
+This repository contains data analysis codes for manuscript "Analysis of growth cone extension in standardized coordinates highlights self-organization rules during wiring of the Drosophila visual system"

 ## Contents
 ### image_preprocessing